 Moa Street is a local road under local (BSC) ownership and jurisdiction.
 It runs north from the Sturt Highway through to the Balranald-Ivanhoe Road.
 The road is two lanes wide with a variable sealed width.
 It is wider at its southern end towards the Sturt Highway.
 There are generally no road markings or sealed shoulders.
-This road is not an approved B-Double route between the Sturt Highway and Balranald-Ivanhoe Road.
+This road is an approved B-Double and A-B Triple route between the Sturt Highway and Balranald-Ivanhoe Road.